Nitr0xis/GravityEngine/README.md

 ## 📈 Roadmap

 See [ROADMAP.md](ROADMAP.md) for detailed development plans and timelines.
+Previous features and deadlines are described into the file.

 ### Q1 2026 Priorities
 1. ✅ Coherent physical units